Strilanc/Strilanc.github.io/_posts/2015-08-25-Simulating-a-Claimed-BQP-NP-Algorithm.md

         # Force all true
         {0: True, 1: True, 2: False},
         {0: True, 1: True, 3: False},
-        ...
+        {0: True, 1: True, 4: False},
+        {0: True, 1: True, 5: False},
+        {0: True, 1: True, 6: False},
+        {0: True, 1: True, 7: False},
+        {0: True, 1: True, 8: False},
+        {0: True, 1: True, 9: False},
+        {0: True, 1: True, 10: False},
     ])

-So how did it go?
+There are two important values to track as the algorithm runs: `p_survived` and `p_correct`.
+`p_survived` is the probability that the algorithm has not been forced to restart, as it must if the post-selection following the rotate-based-on-number-of-satisfied-clauses-and-expect-True check fails.
+`p_correct` is the probability that, if you measured the clause bits and variable bits in the current iteration, you would get the correct answer (all clauses satisfied, all variables true).

+Both `p_survived` and `p_correct` act as multipliers on the running time of the algorithm.
+If you have to restart 99 out of a 100 times, due to `p_survived` being 1%, it will take 100 times longer for the algorithm to run.
+If you get the wrong answer 99 out of a 100 times, due to `p_correct` being 1%, you'll have to repeat the algorithm ~100 times before you expect to have seen a good answer.
+Furthermore, the effect of these two multipliers on the running time *stacks* so the real quantity we care about is the product `p_correct*p_survived`.

+Since the test case I choose has 11 variables, and the algorithm starts by putting them into a uniform superposition, `p_correct` is initially $\frac{1}{2^{11}} = \frac{1}{2048} \approx 0.0488\%$. `p_survived` starts at 100%, of course, since the post-selection only happens later.

+What we *want* to happen as the algorithm runs is for `p_correct` to trend upward towards 100%.
+It has to do so *faster* than `p_survived` trends downward, because `p_correct*p_survived` has to increase if we want the running time to decrease.

 # Results

-I tracked two things as the algorithm ran: the probability that the algorithm had not been forced to restart due to measuring a bad value after the partial rotation (`p_survived`) and the probability of observing the solution if the clause and variable-assignment bits were measured given the current state. (`p_correct`).

-Having a low `p_survived` is bad, because it acts as an inverse-multiplier on the running time.
-If you only have a 1% chance of surviving, you'll expect to run the algorithm 100 times before reaching the current point.
-Having a low `p_correct` is also bad, and it also acts an inverse-ultiplier on the running time.
-If you only have a 1% chance of seeing the correct answer at the current point, you'll expect to need to get here a 100 times before seeing the correct answer.

-Since both probabilities act as inverse-multipliers on the running time, and their effects stack, I'll also track their product.

-Initially, `p_survived` is 100% and `p_correct` is $\frac{1}{2^n}$ where $n$ is the number of qubits.
-In my test I used 11 qubits, so `p_correct` is initially $\frac{1}{2048} \approx 0.0488%$.

-What we *want* to happen as the algorithm runs is for `p_correct` to trend upward towards 100%.
-More importantly, we want it to trend upward *faster* than `p_survived` is trending downward, because if `p_correct*p_survived` doesn't go up then we're just trading bad-result-failures for restart-failures.

-So, we run the program and we get...
+When I run the simulation code, I get these results:

     iter 0;      p_survived: 100.0000%;  p_correct: 0.0488%;     p_correct*p_survived: 0.0488%
     iter 10;     p_survived: 71.6915%;   p_correct: 0.0681%;     p_correct*p_survived: 0.0488%